TheUzair/The-flag-of-Laos/README.md

 # The-flag-of-Laos
-I've created The flag of Laos using HTML &amp; CSS
+I've created The Flag of Laos responsive web page using HTML &amp; CSS